SarveshtheAbstractor/UrbanGallery_Social-Media/README.md

 <h5><a href="https://github.com/mayur-jagtap"> Mayur Jagtap </a></h5>

-<p> Huge Thanks to Mayur, We worked a lot, yet it is not the best one, but Definately BEST for us. </p>
+<p> Huge Thanks to Mayur, We worked a lot, yet it is not the best one, but Definitely BEST for us. </p>